-ARTICLE 3 DESIGNATION AND REVOCATION
+DESIGNATION AND REVOCATION

-1. Each Contracting Party shall have the right to designate in writing to the other Contracting Party an airline or airlines for the purpose of operating the agreed services on the specified routes and to withdraw the designation of any airline or to substitute another airline for one previously designated.

-2. Such designation shall be effected by virtue of written notification between the aeronautical authorities of both Contracting Parties via the diplomatic channels.

-3. The aeronautical authorities of one Contracting Party may require the airline designated by the other Contracting Party to prove that it is qualified to fulfill the conditions prescribed under the laws and regulations applied to the operation of international air services by the said authorities in conformity with the provisions of the Convention.
+- 1. Each Contracting Party shall have the right to designate in writing to the other Contracting Party an airline or airlines for the purpose of operating the agreed services on the specified routes and to withdraw the designation of any airline or to substitute another airline for one previously designated. - 2.
+Such designation shall be effected by virtue of written notification between the aeronautical authorities of both Contracting Parties via the diplomatic channels. - 3.
+The aeronautical authorities of one Contracting Party may require the airline designated by the other Contracting Party to prove that it is qualified to fulfill the conditions prescribed under the laws and regulations applied to the operation of international air services by the said authorities in conformity with the provisions of the Convention.

-4. On receipt of such a designation, the other Contracting Party shall grant the appropriate authorizations and permissions with minimum procedural delay, provided:

-a) In the case of an airline designated by the Republic of Austria:
+- 4. On receipt of such a designation the other Contracting Party shall grant the appropriate authorisations and permissions with minimum procedural delay, provided: - (a) In the case of an airline designated by the Republic of Austria: - (i) it is established in the territory of the Republic of Austria under the EU

-- (i) it is established in the territory of the Republic of Austria under the EU Treaties and has a valid Operating Licence in accordance with European Union law; and - (ii) effective regulatory control of the airline is exercised and maintained by the European Union Member State responsible for issuing its Air Operator's Certificate and the relevant aeronautical authority is clearly identified in the designation; and - (iii) the airline is owned directly or through majority ownership, and it is effectively controlled, by Member States of the European Union or States of the European Free Trade Association and/or by nationals of such states; and - (iv) the airline has its principal place of business in the Republic of Austria (or in the Member State from which it has received the valid Operating Licence). - b) In the case of an airline designated by the United Arab Emirates:

-- (i) it is established in the territory of the United Arab Emirates and has a valid Operating Licence in accordance with the applicable law of the United Arab Emirates; and - (ii) the United Arab Emirates exercises and maintains effective regulatory control of the airline and is responsible for issuing its Air Operator's Certificate; and - (iii) the airline is owned directly or through majority ownership and it is effectively controlled by the United Arab Emirates and/or by its nationals.
+Treaties and has a valid Operating Licence in accordance with

+European Union law; and - (ii) effective regulatory control of the airline is exercised and maintained by the European Union Member State responsible for issuing its Air Operator's Certificate and the relevant aeronautical authority is clearly identified in the designation; and - (iii) the airline is owned directly or through majority ownership and it is effectively controlled by Member States of the European Union or States of the European Free Trade Association and/or by nationals of such states. - (b) In the case of an airline designated by the Togolese Republic: - (i) the airline is established in the territory of Togo and has received a valid Operating Licence in accordance with WAEMU legislation; and - (ii) effective regulatory control of the airline is exercised and maintained by the WAEMU Member State responsible for issuing its Air Operating Certificate in accordance with the relevant Annexes (in particular Annexes 1, 6 and 8) to the Convention and the competent aeronautical authority is clearly identified in the designation; and
-5. Either Contracting Party may refuse, revoke, suspend or limit the operating authorization or technical permissions of an airline designated by the other Contracting Party where:

-a) In the case of an airline designated by the Republic of Austria:

-- (i) it is not established in the territory of the Republic of Austria under the EU Treaties or does not have a valid Operating Licence in accordance with European Union law; or - (ii) effective regulatory control of the airline is not exercised or not maintained by the European Union Member State responsible for issuing its Air Operator's Certificate, or the relevant aeronautical authority is not clearly identified in the designation; or - (iii) the airline is not owned, directly or through majority ownership, or it is not effectively controlled by Member States of the European Union or the European Free Trade Association and/or by nationals of such States; or - (iv) the airline does not have its principal place of business in the Republic of Austria/in the Member State from which it received the Operating Licence; or - (v) the air carrier holds an Air Operator's Certificate issued by another European Union Member State and it can be demonstrated that by exercising traffic rights under this Agreement on a route that includes a point in that other European Union Member State, including the operation of a service which is marketed as, or otherwise constitutes a through service, it would in effect be circumventing restrictions on traffic rights imposed by a bilateral air service agreement between the United Arab Emirates and that other European Union Member State; or
+- (iii) the airline is owned directly or through majority ownership and it is effectively controlled by WAEMU Member States and/or nationals of WAEMU Member States. - 5.
+Either Contracting Party may revoke, suspend or limit the operating authorisation or technical permissions of an airline designated by the other Contracting Party where: - (a) In the case of an airline designated by the Republic of Austria: - (i) it is not established in the territory of the Republic of Austria under the EU Treaties or does not have a valid Operating Licence in accordance with European Union law; or - (ii) effective regulatory control of the airline is not exercised or not maintained by the European Union Member State responsible for issuing its Air Operator's Certificate, or the relevant aeronautical authority is not clearly identified in the designation; or - (iii) the airline is not owned, directly or through majority ownership, or it is not effectively controlled by Member States of the European Union or the European Free Trade Association and/or by nationals of such States. - (b) In the case of an airline designated by the Togolese Republic: - (i) the airline is not established in the territory of Togo or does not have a valid Operating Licence in accordance with WAEMU legislation, or - (ii) effective regulatory control of the airline is not exercised or not maintained by the WAEMU Member State responsible for issuing its Air Operator Certificate in accordance with the relevant Annexes (in